Muirfield/pocketmine-plugins/GrabBag/README.md

 * **chat-on|chat-off** _[player|--list|--server]_
   Allow players to opt-out from chat

-  Prevents players from receiving chat messages.
+  Prevents players from sending/receiving chat messages.
+  The following options are recognized:
+  - --list : Lists the players that have chat on/off status
+  - --server : Globally toggles on/off chat.

 * **clearchat**
   Clears your chat window